ktsu-dev/AppDataStorage/scripts/README.md

 | CHANGELOG.md | Auto-generated changelog from git history |
 | PROJECT_URL.url | Link to project repository |
 | AUTHORS.url | Link to organization/owner |

-## Changelog Management

-### Full Changelog

-The module automatically generates a comprehensive `CHANGELOG.md` file containing entries for all versions, ordered from newest to oldest.
-Each entry includes:

-- Version number and type (major, minor, patch, prerelease)
-- List of changes since the previous version
-- Author attributions for each change

-### Latest Version Changelog

-For GitHub releases, the module extracts just the latest version's changelog to a separate file (default: `LATEST_CHANGELOG.md`).
-This file contains only the changes for the current version, making it ideal for use as GitHub release notes.

-When creating a GitHub release with `New-GitHubRelease`, the module automatically:

-1. Checks for the latest version changelog file
-2. Uses it as the release notes if available
-3. Falls back to the full changelog if necessary

-You can customize the latest changelog file path using the `LatestChangelogFile` parameter in `Get-BuildConfiguration`.

 ## Version Control